arran4/trakt-import-github-action/README.md

 Create a private repo.
 Create an action which triggers on push with the action:

-Generate an access token using: https://arran4.github.io/trakt-import-github-action/
+Generate an refresh token using: https://arran4.github.io/trakt-import-github-action/

-Upload access token to the github repo's secrets as: TRACKT_ACCESS_KEY
+Upload access token to the github repo's secrets as: TRAKT_REFRESH_TOKEN

 ```
 uses: arran4/trakt-import-github-action@v1.0
 with:
-  trakt-oauth2-key: ${{ secrets.TRACKT_ACCESS_KEY }}
+  trakt-oauth2-refresh-token: ${{ secrets.TRAKT_REFRESH_TOKEN }}
-  netflix-file: 'netflix.csv'
+  netflix-file: 'NetflixViewingHistory.csv'
   delete: false
 ```

-Then upload `netflix.csv` to it and watch the action run.
+Then upload `NetflixViewingHistory.csv` to it and watch the action run.